Quo Vadis (1924 film): Reception

 The film was a critical and commercial failure on its release, effectively ending the career of its producer Arturo Ambrosio, who had been one of the major figures of early Italian cinema.
 In its review The New York Times described it as "excellent as spectacle, but is too tedious in many sequences to be a good entertainment".
 D'Annunzio never directed or wrote another film.
 Jacoby's reputation also suffered heavily, and he switched to working on musicals and comedies.
 Emil Jannings's performance, on the other hand, received moderate praise.
 The New Yorker noted that Jannings was the "one item beside boredom" the movie had, but despite his "able performance" they "still prefer him in Germanic studio surroundings".

-The French film star Max Linder and his wife watched the film in October 1925.
+The French film star Max Linder and his wife Hélène watched the film in October 1925.
 Later, both were found with narcotics overdoses and slit wrists, resulting in their deaths of either a suicide pact or a murder-suicide.
 The suicide of Petronius and Eunice in the film has been proposed as an inspiration adding to Linder's previous depression.